 The process by which source code is compiled and converted into an executable or binary pre-release version of your software program.
 Builds are often comprised of multiple smaller builds.

-A Sauce Labs feature that enables you to mimic camera behavior when testing applications on the Real Device Cloud by letting you upload an image (in .jpeg .jpg, or .png format) from your computer or another location and presenting it to the application as if it was read by the device camera.
+A Sauce Labs feature that enables you to mimic camera behavior when testing apps on the Real Device Cloud by letting you upload an image (in .jpeg .jpg, or .png format) from your computer or another location and presenting it to the app as if it was read by the device camera.

 A section of code required in automated test scripts to specify test parameters (e.g., OS, browser, API, device) used to configure the environment for your Selenium, Appium, and Sauce Labs tests.
 More information: Test Configuration Options.